 Punitive damages could be available in rare cases.
 These punish the defendant for intentional or severely reckless behavior.

 Under Florida law, punitive damages are capped at $500,000 or three times the amount of compensatory damages, whichever is greater.

 Can I Get Money If I’m Being Blamed For a Pedestrian Accident in Florida?

 Probably.
-Under Florida’s comparative fault statute, you can still recover compensation as long as you aren’t solely to blame.
-Your compensation will be reduced by the portion of the accident determined to be caused by your own negligence.
+Under Florida’s modified comparative fault statute, you can still recover compensation as long as you aren’t mostly to blame.
+If you are only partly to blame, your compensation will be reduced by the portion of the accident determined to be caused by your own negligence.

 We’ll Fight for Compensation For All of Your Pedestrian Accident Injuries